 College Policy Number/Title:

 Howard Community College (HCC) parking and traffic control procedures are designed to promote pedestrian and vehicular safety on campus and to ensure access at all times for emergency vehicles.
 All students and full- and part-time employees are required to display a current plastic hangtag parking permit.
 This permit is to be visibly displayed through the front windshield.
 The public safety office will issue the hangtags or stickers once the vehicle information and photo identification are produced by a student or employee.
 Temporary employees and students working 18 hours a week or more on campus for the college must display a current, validated hangtag issued by the public safety office, which allows parking in staff lots.
-Reserved parking area permits will be issued by the president's office.
 Spaces designated by signs and blue, green, or yellow lines may be used only by persons with the proper hangtags, license plates, stickers, or permits.
 Blue lines designate disabled spaces, green lines designate low emitting and fuel efficient vehicles and carpool parking, and yellow lines designate staff spaces.

 A listing of low emission and high efficiency (LEHE) vehicles is maintained by the US Green Car Council.
-To apply for the (LEHE) vehicle sticker, documentation (i.e., vehicle manual) must be provided to the public safety office.
+To apply for the (LEHE) vehicle sticker, documentation (i.e., vehicle manual) must be submitted to the public safety office.
 Public safety will issue stickers for approved vehicles that must be placed on the right rear bumper.

 Carpool spaces are reserved for vehicles with at least three occupants and display a valid car pool permit from the sustainability office.
 Complete parking and traffic regulations are available in the public safety office.

 All vehicle operators are subject to Maryland motor vehicle laws and HCC’s vehicle and traffic regulations while on campus.
-Any vehicle found to be in violation of the existing regulations is subject to receiving an HCC citation.
+Any vehicle or operator found to be in violation of these regulations will be subject to receipt of an HCC citation.
 The vehicle receiving the citation will also be subject to possible removal at the owner’s or operator’s expense.
 Vehicle and traffic regulations include, but are not limited to, the following:

 Howard Community College assumes no responsibility for damage to or loss of vehicles or private property while on campus.